Facebook pixel Other Professional Opportunities for the Straus Institute Skip to main content

 View the Brochure

-Even though Pepperdine University's Straus Institute program is located at a law school, the program is not exclusive to students with law training.
+Even though Pepperdine University's Straus Institute program is located at a law school, it is not exclusive to students with legal training.
 Students have studied through Straus' academic Certificate in Dispute Resolution and Masters in Dispute Resolution (MDR) programs, and Professional Training Programs from a variety of different professions including medical doctors, human resource professionals, business executives, psychologists, counselors, teachers, peacemakers, labor professionals and more.
-Straus Institute's Academic Graduate Program requires to completion of a Bachelor's Degree Program, while their Professional Training Programs do not require academic degrees or prior training.
+Straus Institute's Academic Graduate Program requires the completion of a Bachelor's Degree Program, while their Professional Training Programs do not require academic degrees or prior training.

 Academic Programs

 Professionals looking for a comprehensive educational experience and wanting to establish themselves in the field of dispute resolution can participate in our Certificate or Masters in Dispute Resolution (MDR) programs.
 Both programs are graduate level, and require the completion of a Bachelor's degree.
 Straus' Academic Program was created for professionals in the field, and the academic program can be catered to meet the full-time or part-time needs of the students.
-With the two-weekend courses offered in Orange County, students commute from all over the nation including Alaska, Hawaii, New Jersey, Ohio, Tennessee and Texas.
+With the two-weekend courses offered, students commute from all over the nation, including Alaska, Hawaii, New Jersey, Ohio, Tennessee, and Texas.

 Certificate in Dispute Resolution